TV Meteorologist

 I have a question about Snowfall in Cincinnati Ohio next week, I was wondering approx. how many inches of Snow/Sleet will the Tri-State/ County receive.

-Asked by Darrien almost 8 years ago
+Asked by Darrien over 8 years ago

 Hi, Darrien.
 I'm in Texas and don't really follow specific forecasts in Ohio.
 You might try one of your local television station websites or weather.gov.